 - Whether time is of the essence.

-These obligations depend on your bargaining position, which we always establish as it is crucial to commercial advice.
+The level of performance obligations depend on your bargaining position and the value of the business agreement.
 In English contracts, there is a distinction between a party using “reasonable endeavours” and “best endeavours”.
+We take into consideration future obligations and provide for the changing nature of business.
 We take the time to ensure that the drafting protects your position.

-Assignment of intellectual property by creators of IP such as employees and contractors in a clearly documented and property executed agreement will stem several problems which could otherwise arise such as:
+Assignment of intellectual property by creators of IP such as employees and contractors in a clearly documented and property executed agreement should prevent several problems which could otherwise arise.
+Such as:

-- Elimination of issues arising when the intellectual property is sold over ownership of intellectual property; and
+- Elimination of issues arising relating to ownership when the intellectual property is sold; and

-- If there is an infringement of the intellectual property such as attempting to use it in competition to the owner of the business – stopping the infringement is usually much easier.
+- If there is an infringement of the intellectual property such as attempting to use it in competition then – stopping the infringement is usually much easier.

 The assignment of any intellectual property must be given for consideration or by deed.

-If the business contract is a licence for the use of intellectual property there is an obligation for the licensor to own the IP being licensed.
+If the business agreement is a licence for the use of intellectual property there is an obligation for the licensor to own the IP being licensed.
 Amongst other things this means that: